 1st Day Arrival day – Cagliari airport to Cagliari city (by car: a total of 8.2km – 15 min. without traffic – via E25)

-2nd Day Cagliari - Castello Acquafredda - S’Ortu Mannu – Iglesias (by car: total of 63.4 km - 1hr 3min without traffic – via SP2)
+2nd Day Cagliari - Castello Acquafredda - S'Ortu Mannu – Iglesias (by car: a total of 63.4 km - 1hr 3min without traffic – via SP2)

 3rd Day Iglesias – Portoscuso Touristic Harbour – San Pietro Island tour – Iglesias (by car total of 50 km – 55 min. without traffic – via SS126 and SP108)